johnalison/obsidian-notes/0-inbox/PARA.md

 # Areas

-- Responsible for overa a longer period of time
+- Responsible for over a longer period of time
 - eg: Your house
 - on going engangement / responsibility
 - other examples: Blog / teaching / HGC / HH / bbWW / Family